cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-CERES SPECIFICATIONS AMOA-EN.md

 # Technical characteristics

 The solution key points are as follows:
-* As part of a team integrated into CNES
+* As a team integrated into the CNES
-* CERES: 1st instantiation of the ISIS product line
+* Ceres: 1st instantiation of the ISIS product line